-A 25 year old female White House staffer, Carla Town is murdered in the White House.
-D.C. homicide detective Regis is assigned to investigate, only to find all evidence suppressed by the ...
+A 25 year old female White House staffer, Carla Town, is murdered in the White House.
+D.C. homicide detective Regis is assigned to investigate, only to find evidence suppressed by the ...
 See full summary »

 Shaw is an operative for the United Nations' covert dirty-tricks squad, using espionage and quasi-ethical tactics to secure peace and cooperation.
 When a shipping container full of dead ...
 See full summary »

 8 of 13 people found this review helpful.

 Was this review helpful to you?